dechainers/dechainy/tools/ddos_analyzer/README.md

 ## Control Plane

-The Control Plane periodically atomically reads the PACKETS_BUFFER map and erase the content of SESSIONS_TRACKED_DDOS, in order to be able to start monitoring new sessions once the program has been swapped back.
+The control plane periodically atomically reads the PACKETS_BUFFER map and erase the content of SESSIONS_TRACKED_DDOS, in order to be able to start monitoring new sessions once the program has been swapped back.
 Then, asynchronously manipulate and trasform such data, in order to feed the neural network provided.
 More in details:

 * Packets are grouped in arrays for each flow
 * Packets' values are normalized